 However, even if your son is deemed to be of a comparable standard to our existing students, if the governors decide his admission would prejudice the provision of efficient education or efficient use of resources we will be unable to make him an offer of a place.
 If we are unable to offer you a place then you will be notified of your right to lodge a formal appeal.
 However, as the school is heavily over-subscribed, please be aware that the majority of appeals are unsuccessful, even where a pupil has achieved the qualifying standard.

 Stage 3 – Lodging a formal appeal

 You can lodge a formal appeal by contacting the Admissions Service at Warwickshire County Council to discuss the appeals process and obtain the relevant forms.
 Warwickshire County Council will establish an independent appeals panel to hear your son’s case within thirty working school days of the receipt of the formal appeal papers (not from the date of your enquiry).
-In the event that your son is offered a place at LSS, he must start at the school within four weeks of the offer, otherwise the place will be withdrawn.
+In the event that your son is offered a place at LSS, he must start at the school within four school weeks of the offer being made, otherwise the place will be withdrawn.
 However, please be aware that the majority of appeals are unsuccessful.

 Whilst all these stages will be completed as quickly as possible, if your son is offered a place there may be a long period of time between you first contacting Lawrence Sheriff School and your son starting here.
 If your son is not currently placed in a school you should therefore consider applying to other schools to enquire about the possibility of him taking up a place pending the outcome of the testing, application and appeals processes.
 If your son is admitted to another school this will have no bearing on the appeal decision, but will provide him with some continuity in his education.